 Walking away from police is not automatically a crime.
 But in certain circumstances, it can lead to a charge for resisting an officer without violence.

-For a broader overview of Florida’s resisting and obstruction laws, including how these charges are structured, visit our main guide to Resisting & Obstruction-based offenses.
+For a broader overview of Florida’s resisting and obstruction laws, including how these charges are structured, visit our main guide to Resisting Arrest & Obstruction Charges in Florida.

 Understanding the difference between a consensual encounter and a lawful detention is everything.